isomerpages/moe-zhonghuapri/_the-zhonghua-experience/Lower Primary.md

 | -------- | -------- | -------- |
 | Positive about learning and ready to try     | Being Curious and asks questions     | Able to care for self     || -------- | -------- | -------- |
 | Able to share views    | Able to accept changes     | Being considerate towards others    |

+### Programmes

+The lower primary programmes that help support the development of the dispositions are:

 ##### P1 orientation
 ![](/images/Lower%20Primary%20Experience/p1-2%20orientation%202023.png)